Delay1340/GuntherFelinger-ify-Youtube/README.md

-Adds Gunter Fehlinger to youtube thumbnails fork of MrBeastify-Youtube
+Adds Gunter Fehlinger to youtube thumbnails. fork of MrBeastify-Youtube